 Tongue bumps can appear for all kinds of reasons.
 Accidentally biting your tongue can result in bumps, or they could be due to something more serious.
-If you're concerned about a bump on your tongue that isn't going away, schedule an appointment with your dentist or physician.
+If you're concerned about a bump on your tongue that isn't going away, book an appointment with your dentist or GP.

 Natural Bumps on the Tongue

 Papillae are the small, natural bumps that cover the surface of the tongue.
 The four types of papillae are:

 All of the types except filiform contain taste buds.
 Filiform papillae mostly appear at the back and centre of the tongue, fungiform papillae are located on the sides and tip, circumvallate papillae appear at the back of the tongue and foliate papillae sit just in front of them and on the sides of the tongue.